angular/angular/aio/aio-builds-setup/docs/overview--general.md

   If the PR transitions from "non-public" to "public", the preview-server posts a comment on the corresponding PR on GitHub mentioning the SHAs and the links where the previews can be found.
 - The preview-server verifies that it is not trying to overwrite an existing build.
-- The preview-server deploys the artifacts to a sub-directory named after the PR number and the first few characters of the SHA: `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location, but again derived from the PR number and SHA.)
+- The preview-server deploys the artifacts to a subdirectory named after the PR number and the first few characters of the SHA: `<PR>/<SHA>/` (Non-publicly accessible PRs will be stored in a different location, but again derived from the PR number and SHA.)